What's the Big Deal with the Shakespeare Competition?

 Are there different divisions or classes for different sized schools?

 Yes.
-The competition is divided into six divisions, determined by enrollment: Buckingham (for the largest 25 percent of registered schools), Oxford (for the next 25 percent), Cambridge (for the third 25 percent), Westminster (for the smallest 25 percent), Stratford (junior high and middle schools of any size), and Essex (schools or groups which are not members of state high school associations).
+The competition is divided into six divisions, determined by enrollment: Buckingham (for the largest third of registered schools), Oxford (for the next third), and Cambridge (for the smallest third), Westminster (for charter schools), Stratford (junior high and middle schools of any size), and Essex (schools or groups which are not members of state high school associations).

 Are there different categories of competition?